Ukulele: Post–World War II

-Post-1990 revival

-After the 1960s, the ukulele declined in popularity until the late 1990s, when interest in the instrument reawakened.
+The ukulele had what is considered a hibernation period from the 1960s, as the small acoustic instrument was unable to compete with the big, popular sound of rock 'n' roll.

+The Ukulele Revival

+The Ukulele Orchestra of Great Britain are widely thought to be behind the so called Ukulele Revival.
+Formed in 1985 by George Hinchcliffe and Kitty Lux, this group began to prove that the ukulele could be more than just a toy, even performing intricate guitar solos and unexpected tunes.
+From then and into the late 1990s, interest in the instrument reawakened.
 During the 1990s, new manufacturers began producing ukuleles and a new generation of musicians took up the instrument.
 Jim Beloff set out to promote the instrument in the early 1990s and created over two dozen ukulele music books featuring modern music and classic ukulele pieces.

-All-time best-selling Hawaiian musician Israel Kamakawiwo'ole helped repopularize the instrument, in particular with his 1993 reggae-rhythmed medley of "Over the Rainbow" and "What a Wonderful World," used in films, television programs, and commercials.
+All-time best-selling Hawaiian musician Israel Kamakawiwoʻole helped repopularize the instrument, in particular with his 1993 reggae-rhythmed medley of "Over the Rainbow" and "What a Wonderful World", used in films, television programs, and commercials.
 The song reached number 12 on Billboards Hot Digital Tracks chart the week of January 31, 2004.

 The creation of YouTube helped revive the popularity of the ukulele.
-One of the first videos to go viral was Jake Shimabukuro's ukulele rendition of George Harrison's "While My Guitar Gently Weeps" on YouTube.
+One of the first videos to go viral was Jake Shimabukuro's ukulele rendition of George Harrison's "While My Guitar Gently Weeps".
 The video quickly went viral, and as of September 2020, had received over 17 million views.

+In recent years, the ukulele has also been used increasingly in music education, sometimes replacing the recorder as first musical instrument.
+The ukulele is used both as a solo instrument and also in ensemble pieces for two or more instruments, such as Markus Rathey's song arrangements for three ukuleles.